 The skybox is created by StumpyStrust on OpenGameArt.
 The skybox used is

 The font used is Titillium-Regular, and is licensed under the

 You can find the finished project for each part at the bottom of each part’s page

 In this part we will be making a first person player that can move around the environment.

-By the end of this part you will have a working first person character who can move around the game environment, look around with a mouse based first person camera, that can jump into the air, turn on and off a flash light, and sprint.
+By the end of this part, you will have a working first-person character who can move around the game environment, sprint, look around with a mouse based first person camera, jump into the air, and turn a flash light on and off.